Those are the rules I use for my Chtulhu-esque investigation games. I like BitD, so it's inspired by that system.

 - (2) Book Worm: The Investigator gets +1d to research in a library.

-- (2) Animal-lover: The Investigator can practically speak with animals (not really but almost) and animals don't like to hurt them.
+- (2) Animal-lover: The Investigator can practically speak with animals (not really, but almost), and animals don't like to hurt them.

 - (2) Lucky: The Investigator gets 1 use per session, expending a use after any roll, they can roll an additional d6.
 Only once per roll and can be taken multiple times.